KubriksCodeTN/densor_fork/NFC_harvester_battery_free/README.md

 **2. How long does Densor run when fully charged?**

 Densor's lifetime depends on the sampling rate and number of capacitors used.
-For example, when using 2 capacitors and sampling once every 2 minutes - Densor lasts for about 7 hours.
+For example, when using two capacitors and sampling once every two minutes Densor lasts for about 7 hours on a single charge.
 To increase the lifetime, more capacitors can be added.
 This will however change the charging behavior as well.

-**3. Is Densor comfortable?**
+**3. Is Densor comfortable to wear?**

 In our opinion, the experience of using Densor is no different than using retainers.
-Thus, if using retainers/aligners anyway, Densor should cause no additional discomfort than existing.
+Thus, if using retainers/aligners anyway, Densor should cause no additional discomfort beyond usinh the retainer.

 **4. Will the mouth opening detection based on light intensity work when sleeping in the dark?**